-Sheryl Cherico, President
+Sheryl Cherico, Chairman

 Sheryl started Tier3MD with Steve Platnick in October 2005.
 Since then they have grown the company both in Georgia and around the country.
 Today, they have offices in Raleigh, NC, Chattanooga, TN, Oklahoma City, OK, Dallas Texas and Savannah, Georgia.
 In August 2014, we completed our national expansion plans and our goal is to open 60 more offices by 2016.

 Sheryl’s career began in 1979 and is considered one of the top healthcare IT consultants in the country.
 In college, she started out in medical billing, AR collections, and practice workflow for a Thoracic surgery group, and moved into software support for Medical Manager.
 From there she was involved in the Y2K upgrades throughout the state of Georgia and was a recipient of the President’s Award at BCBS of GA.